 We often get requests for assistance with individuals’ veterinary bills when their dog or cat experiences either a medical emergency or requires extraordinary care, like surgery.
 Although we do not maintain a veterinary fund, there are excellent local and national resources available to qualifying pet owners:

-- The Pet Fund provides financial aid to owners in need of assistance with veterinary bills.
+- The Pet Fund provides financial aid for pets who need non-basic, non-urgent care.

 - Trio Animal Foundation helps shelters, rescues and individuals pay medical bills of homeless pets.